lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 ### Actions

-As demonstrated when initializing the state of the store, we can dispatch actions to the store using the [`store.dispatch(action)`](https://redux.js.org/api/store#dispatchaction) method.
+We can dispatch actions to the store using the [`store.dispatch(action)`](https://redux.js.org/api/store#dispatchaction) method.
 Let us create a `shape-dials` element that has circle and square increment buttons as well as a reset button.
 And upon click, will dispatch the appropriate actions:

 <img
     src="/images/articles/redux-reactive-controllers/shape-dials.webp"